Krukov/cashews/Readme.md

 Cache time to live (`ttl`) is a required parameter for all cache decorators.
 TTL can be:

-- an integer as numbers of seconds
+- an integer as the number of seconds
 - a `timedelta`
 - a string like in golang e.g `1d2h3m50s`
-- a callable object like a function that receive `args` and `kwargs` of the decorated function and return one of previous format for TTL
+- a callable object like a function that receives `args` and `kwargs` of the decorated function and returns one of the previous format for TTL

 Examples: